PedroSchwarz/WalletStats/README.md

 # WalletStats
 App for controlling and managing personal money.
-Written in Java for Android.
+Written in Java for Android. <br>
+Inspired by the financial app Organizze.
+The app can be found at https://play.google.com/store/apps/details?id=com.organizze.android. <br> or at https://www.organizze.com.br.

 <h2>DEPENDENCIES</h2>